 - Not all absent voters lists have survived.
 A large number were destroyed, which leaves large gaps.

-- They are difficult to get hold of unless you join FindmyPast, which doesn’t have a complete set.
+- They are difficult to get hold of unless you join FindmyPast, which doesn’t have a complete set or visit local archives.

-- There were numerous errors when the absent voters lists were compiled, which can make searching difficult.
+- There were numerous errors when the lists were compiled, which can make searching difficult.
 To be 100% sure, it is best to trawl through the appropriate list, which can be time-consuming.

 - Some soldiers were missed off completely as the Yorkshire Evening Post and Birmingham Post record below: